Gluten Free Socca Recipe

 If you have been missing bread, give this recipe a try.

-1-2 teaspoons of seasoning such as cumin, garlic or onion powder, dried herbs, etc. – optional
+- 1-2 teaspoons of seasoning such as cumin, garlic, onion powder or dried herbs optional

 In a mixing bowl, combine the flour, salt, pepper, seasoning, if using, and 3 tablespoons olive oil.
 Add the water and let the mixture sit for at least 1 hour or up to 4 hours, covered at room temperature.

 Position the top rack of the oven 8 inches away from the broiler element.
 Place a cast iron skillet or other over-proof skillet in the oven and preheat the oven and pan to 450 degrees.